nnaumenko/metaf/docs/sphinx/api_cloudtypesgroup.rst

 		.. note:: Sum of oktas for all layers may exceed 8 octa if higher cloud layer is observed through the gaps in the lower cloud layer.

-	.. cpp:function:: Distance baseHeight() const

-		:returns: Height of the base of the cloud layer, if a single cloud layer along with its base height is reported.

 Validating
 ^^^^^^^^^^